Feast: The Consequences of Affluence

 Our society tries to develop these wrong desires in people as early as they can.
-In this society, if a person isn't converted, they don't have a chance against the barrage of advertising that we see.
+In this society, if a person is not converted, they do not have a chance against the barrage of advertising that we see.
 Look at how greed perverts advertising in our affluent society.
 Marketing companies are only interested in the market share, and nothing else.
-They don't care about our well being.
-They don't care if the products will kill us, or if they will save us.
+They do not care about our well being.
+They do not care if the products will kill us, or if they will save us.

 Marketers are watching children shop and going into their bedrooms to find out what kinds of products children like.
 They say that using anti-social behavior to sell products to children is a "good" thing.
 They also speak of "capturing" and "owning" children—and that messages showing aggressive behavior are a "good" way to sell products to boys.
 So you can see the mentality of where they are coming from, and how they are trying to grab our children from us.
 The advertising in this affluent society is designed to pull us away from God.
 (Not just us, but they are starting with our children as early as possible.)

 The pleasure-dominated life has certain inevitable spiritual consequences.
 We are going to look at four that James mentions there in James 4:1-3.
 The first consequence is that it sets people at each other's throats—and not only in a physical way.
 You see wars between nations, where nations are constantly bickering.
 We see that very thing happening in Jerusalem today, between the Palestinians and the Israelis.